manoj-v/msan622/final-project/README.md

 ![Rickshaw](plot4.png)
 This is not part of the shiny app, it is included as a separate file in the folder.
 This would not integrate very well with the existing shiny app so i had to create a standalone visualization which is still interactive and has few but very good interactive features.
 When viewed first time, the plot looks static, but the slider, the legend and the tooltips make it an interesting plot to view.
 One would argue that this is similar to the time series plot in technique 2, but i would say this improves on that plot by a great deal and providing very useful interactivity.

 The user can use the slider to zoom in and zoom out of the entire time frame.
-Just by moving the sliders, the users can get a zoom in effect and also using the tick marks which are
+Just by moving the sliders, the users can get a zoom in effect and also using the tick marks on the legend, the user can choose the continents wants to view.

 ### Interactivity ###